The Real Reason Mindfulness Isn't Working for You

 The Real Reason Mindfulness Isn’t Working for You

-You've been meditating for months.
-You've tried positive affirmations, thought challenging, and every mindfulness app on your phone.
-Some days feel better, sure, but that familiar knot of anxiety still sits in your chest.
-The critical voice in your head has just gotten quieter, not gone.
-And you're starting to wonder: What's wrong with me?
-Why isn't this working?
+You’ve been meditating for months.
+You’ve tried positive affirmations, thought challenging, and every mindfulness app on your phone.
+Some days feel better, but that familiar knot of anxiety still sits in your chest.
+The critical voice in your head has gotten quieter, maybe, but it hasn’t gone anywhere.
+And you’re starting to wonder whether you’re doing something wrong.

-Here's something that might surprise you: those patterns you're struggling with?
-The anxiety that seems to come from nowhere, the way you shrink in certain situations, the voice that tells you you're not enough?
-They were once your brain's brilliant solution to keeping you safe.
+Here’s what I find myself saying to clients more than almost anything else: the patterns you’re struggling with made perfect sense when they first developed.
+The anxiety that seems to come from nowhere, the way you shrink in certain situations, the voice that tells you you’re not enough — these weren’t character flaws forming.
+They were your brain’s brilliant adaptations to the environment you were in.

-This is where Coherence Therapy offers us a radically different lens.
-Instead of viewing your symptoms as problems to be managed or overcome, it recognizes them as evidence of your mind's remarkable adaptability.
-That hypervigilance that exhausts you now?
-It might have been exactly what you needed to navigate an unpredictable childhood.
-The way you automatically assume rejection?
-Perhaps that protected you from deeper disappointment when love felt conditional.
+This is where Coherence Therapy, developed by Bruce Ecker, offers a lens I find genuinely transformative in my work.
+Rather than treating symptoms as problems to overcome, it recognizes them as evidence of the mind’s remarkable ability to protect itself.
+That hypervigilance that exhausts you now may have been exactly what you needed to navigate an unpredictable home.
+The way you automatically brace for rejection may have protected you from deeper pain when love felt conditional.
+These strategies worked, and they worked well.
+The issue is that they’re still running long after the situation that required them has changed.

-But here's the beautiful part: the same brain that learned these protective patterns can also unlearn them.
-Through a process called memory reconsolidation, we can actually update the emotional memories that keep these old patterns alive.
+The hopeful part, and the part that drew me to this work as a clinician, is that the same brain that learned these protective patterns can also update them.
+Through a process neuroscientists call memory reconsolidation, we can actually revise the emotional memories that keep old patterns alive at a neural level.
+This isn’t positive thinking or cognitive override; it’s the brain genuinely rewriting its own code.

 A Both/And Approach